 How do I apply for LIHEAP benefits?

-We have three open enrollment periods each year.
 During open enrollment, you may apply using www.okdhslive.org.

 An energy crisis exists when the energy provider:

-bullet Refuses to start, continue or restore service without payment; or
+bullet Refuses to start, continue or restore service without payment;

-bullet Plans to cut off the household’s service unless the provider receives payment; or
+bullet Plans to cut off the household’s service unless the provider receives payment;

-bullet Declines to provide additional fuel without payment and the household’s fuel tank is at or below 10% for ECAP and at or below 25% for life threatening; or
+bullet Declines to provide additional fuel without payment and the household’s fuel tank is at or below 10% for ECAP and at or below 25% for life threatening;

-bullet Verifies a cash only, cash advance, or pre-paid account has less than a $25 minimum balance in the account; or
+bullet Verifies a cash only, cash advance, or pre-paid account has less than a $25 minimum balance in the account;

 bullet Enters into a payment plan with the household to prevent the service cut off.